BANGAUTOGLASS

 Comprehensive auto insurance typically covers glass damage from road debris, vandalism, or break-ins — all of which are common causes of door glass damage on the R1T, particularly given the truck's visible gear tunnel storage and the off-road environments it's marketed for and used in.
 Whether your specific policy includes glass coverage with or without a deductible depends on your coverage terms.

 Bang AutoGlass can assist you with the insurance claim process if you haven't already started it — walking you through what's needed and helping make sure the documentation is in order.
-We don't file the claim on your behalf, but we can help you understand the process and make it less stressful.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Common Causes of Rivian R1T Door Glass Damage